I've had a sports complex for a long time, and now you're gonna hear about it.

 #43 – Randy Wolf began his career in 1999 wearing #54, but switched to #43 in 2001.
 Over six seasons wearing it with the Phillies, he notched 52 wins and one all-star appearance.
 And that’s good enough to get the job done here.
 The Wolf Pack approves.

 #44 – Sorry, Roy Oswalt, you weren’t here long enough.
 Ultimately, Dick Ruthven wins out, although Vicente Padilla came closer than you might expect.
-Ruthven wore #44 in his second stint with the Phillies, and was able to win 61 games over parts of six seasons, including an all-star appearance and a World Series win.
+Ruthven wore #44 in his second stint with the Phillies, and he was able to win 61 games over parts of six seasons, including an all-star appearance and a World Series win.
+Perhaps Jesús Luzardo can snatch this fairly soon.

-#45 – This could be a bit controversial since this number belonged to Tug McGraw so long, and he will always be remembered in team history as throwing the pitch that finally delivered the Phillies’ first World Series win.
-But Zack Wheeler has been so good in his first four seasons as a Phil, and he has room to add on even more.
-What a fantastic addition to the team.
-He probably should have won a Cy Young already, but even if he never does, he’s been a horse.
+#45 – This number belonged to Tug McGraw for so long, and he will always be remembered in team history as throwing the pitch that finally delivered the Phillies’ first World Series win.
+But Zack Wheeler has been nothing short of tremendous in his six seasons with the team.
+It’s a crying shame that he doesn’t have a Cy Young (or a World Series win) to show for it yet.
+Here’s hoping.

 #46 – Dallas Green didn’t have a great career as a player, but this is his number.
 However, since we are stipulating that this list is for players…pitcher Kevin Gross started his rookie season of 1983 wearing #48, but switched to #46 during that year.
 He’d go on to decent success over six years with the team, winning 60 games (career-high 15 wins in 1985) and making an all-star team.
-Jose Alvarado could end up making a run here.
+José Alvarado may be very close, but after his PED suspension in 2025, we’ve kind of soured on him.

 #47 – When you’ve got guys like Amaury Telemaco being the longest-tenured wearers of a number, maybe it’s a sign you should stop this list.
 But we here at Philly Sports Complex just plow ahead.
 In a tight contest with Bruce Ruffin, Randy Lerch wins by a nose.
 I’m just looking at stats here, I don’t know anything about him.
 Moving on…